Home Asia Pacific

 Zhang Xuefeng, a Chinese military specialist quoted by Global Times, said China can reach enemy airfields with its bombers, including ones like the B-21, in addition to precision strike cruise and ballistic missiles.

 It is believed that if the H-20 can spread its reach past the first Island Chain off the coast of China, it might threaten regions of the South China Sea, Japan, the Philippines, and Guam, a US territory.
-The H-20 could threaten Hawaii or possibly portions of the US mainland if it were to be expanded with a refueler.
+If it were expanded with a refueler, the H-20 could threaten Hawaii or possibly portions of the US mainland.

 H-20 stealth bomber